EduardoAquinta/portfolioWebsite/README.md

 ## Installation

-If you want to emulate the website you are welcome to do so, you just need to install the follwoing packages.
+If you want to emulate the website you are welcome to do so, you just need to install the following packages.

 ### React